The Deck Handbook: Part 4 Wood-Plastic Composite Decks

 Poly-vinyl Chloride (PVC)

-Poly-vinyl Chloride (PVC) is used as a binder and as the cap material in capstock boards (see below).
-It is more rigid than either of the other two common plastics, and more resistant to wear.
-It is degraded by UV from sunlight so UV-absorbing additive must be included in the composite mix.
-The common fungi in the Aspergillus family also degrade PVC.
-Aspergillus is a common constituent of the mold and mildew that infect composite decks, which is one reason it is important to keep a composite deck free of mold and mildew.
+Mold in the Aspergillus family also degrades PVC.
+Aspergillus is very common and a frequent constituent of the mold and mildew that infect composite decks, which is one reason it is important to keep a composite deck free of mold and mildew.

-Polypropylene is a strong, fairly rigid plastic, less susceptible to expansion and contraction, and is the binder of choice in some higher-end composites, although it is, like polyethylene, not particularly wear-resistant.
-Its other common uses include packaging and labeling, rope, carpets and thermal underwear; reusable containers, and automobile parts.
-It is, however, very affected by UV radiation from sunlight, which degrades the plastic, causing cracks and crazes that become more severe as exposure continues.
+It is very affected by UV radiation from sunlight, which degrades the plastic, causing cracks and crazes that become more severe as exposure continues.
 UV-absorbing additives such as carbon black must be used with polypropylene to protect the material from the effects of ultraviolet.

-The filler gives the composite decking material its strength and rigidity.
-In most composite decking the filler material is a powdered wood cellulose called "wood flour".
+The filler gives the composite decking material its bulk and contributes to its rigidity but does not add much in the way of strength.
+In most composite decking the filler material is a finely powdered wood cellulose called "wood flour".